Department of Shipping: History

 The agency came into existence in 1976 through the merger of Directorate of Shipping and the Controller of Shipping.
 It is responsible for the regulation of maritime activity in Bangladesh.
 The department is responsible for safety of inland navigation and issuing registration and annual fitness certificates of the vessels.
 International Maritime Organization has scrutinized the role of the Department of Shipping over fake competency certificate issued to ships.

+Captain AKM Shafiqullah tried to remain in the post of Director General through a verdict of the High Court Division in 2009 and preventing Rear Admiral Bazlur Rahman from taking charge.
+He had faced criticism for allowing a ship blacklisted by greenpeace to enter Bangladesh for dismantling disobeying instructions from the Prime Minister's Office.

 The Department in 2016 blamed lack of flag protection and high interest rate for the dwindling number of Bangladeshi flag carry ships.